santarini/batch-stock-scrape/README.md

 Make sure you enable a Microsoft Scripting Runtime reference.

-It varies in speed, the slowest I've see it go is around 3 companies a second, the fastest I've seen it go it 25 companies per second.
+It varies in speed, the slowest I've see it go is around 3 companies per second, the fastest I've seen it go was a little 25 companies per second.

 I don't yet know why it varies so greatly in speed.
 Working on that.